amigazen/Codex/Source/unittests/TEST_README.md

 # Codex Test Suite

-This directory contains comprehensive test files and scripts to verify the functionality of the Codex Multi-Standard Code Guardian.
+This directory contains comprehensive test files and scripts to verify the functionality of the Codex style checker.

 ## Test Files